NYU-CDS-Capstone-Project/Plated_Recipe_Tags_Predict/README.md

 # Predict Tags by Learning Recipe Embeddings

 This is capstone project repository collaborated with Plated.
 Our goal is to help Plated to build a deep learning model to auto-generate recipe tags using both cooking instruction, dish images, and other data sources.
-We utilized mutiple models to obtain a comprehensive recipe representation, using the representation to predict multiple tags.
+We utilized mutiple deep learning models to obtain comprehensive recipe representations, then use the representation to predict multiple tags.

 ## Model
 * Recipe1M-instruction data: A Skip-Gram model to learn recipe language embeddings